Sharing Model: OWD, Role Hierarchy & Sharing Rules

 Role Hierarchy Design Guidelines

-- Consider future growth — adding roles is easy, restructuring is painful (sharing recalculation)
+- Plan for growth.
+Adding roles is easy; restructuring is painful (sharing recalculation).

-- Disable hierarchy access selectively — for sensitive objects (HR cases, compensation), uncheck “Grant Access Using Hierarchies”
+- Disable hierarchy access selectively for sensitive objects (HR cases, compensation) by unchecking “Grant Access Using Hierarchies.”

 Role Hierarchy is NOT an Org Chart